Leprechaun 3

 Leprechaun 3 (also known as Leprechaun 3: In Vegas) is a 1995 American horror comedy film written by David BuBos and directed by Brian Trenchard-Smith.
-It serves as the third, and first direct-to-video installment, in the Leprechaun franchise.
-The film follows the psychotic leprechaun who begins a killing spree in Las Vegas.
-The film received mixed reviews from critics.
+It is the third in the Leprechaun film series.
+The film follows the leprechaun who begins a killing spree in Las Vegas.
+The film received negative reviews from critics.

 The film was followed by Leprechaun 4: In Space (1997).

 Plot

-In Las Vegas, someone with missing body parts sells the statue of a leprechaun to pawn shop owner Gupta.
-The statue has a medallion around its neck, which Gupta removes, despite being warned not to.
+At Las Vegas, a customer with missing body parts sells the leprechaun statue to pawn shop owner Gupta.
+The statue has a medallion around its neck, which Gupta removes, despite being warned against doing so.
 As Gupta examines a pot of gold coins found with the statue, the leprechaun, Lubdan, comes to life and attacks him.
-Seeing the medallion, Lubdan flees into the back of the shop with his pot of gold, dropping a coin in the process.
-Gupta sees a computer program on Irish folklore which says that a leprechaun's coin will grant the holder one wish, and that their power resides in the gold.
-After realizing that he is missing a coin, Lubdan tricks Gupta into putting away the medallion then beats him to death.
+Seeing the medallion, Lubdan flees into the back of the shop with his pot of gold, dropping 1 of all coins in the process.
+Gupta sees a computer program on Irish folklore that says a leprechaun's coin will grant the holder one wish (for anything) and that its power resides in the gold.
+After realizing he missed 1 coin, Lubdan tricks Gupta into getting rid of the medallion, then beats him to death.

-Meanwhile, Scott McCoy, a college student passing through Vegas, helps stranded motorist Tammy get to her job at the Lucky Shamrock Casino, as her vehicle has broken down.
+Meanwhile, Scott McCoy, a college student passing through Vegas, helps stranded motorist Tammy reach her job at the Lucky Shamrock Casino (following her vehicle's death on her).
 Scott convinces Tammy to sneak him into the casino, where he gambles away all his tuition money.
 On the advice of casino employee Loretta, Scott goes to the pawn shop to sell his watch and finds Gupta's corpse and the coin.
-Seeing the computer program, and not realizing the coin is nearby, Scott makes a nonchalant wish to be back at the casino on a winning streak; he is then teleported back to the casino, unknowingly escaping an attack by Lubdan, who knows that Scott has the coin.
+Seeing the computer program and not realizing that the coin's nearby, Scott makes a nonchalant wish to be back at the casino on a winning streak; he is then teleported back to the casino, unknowingly escaping an attack by Lubdan, who knows that Scott has the coin.

 At the casino, Scott finds himself winning big by playing roulette.
-Wanting to stop anymore financial losses, the casino owner, Mitch, closes the table and gives Scott a free room at the hotel.
-Scott runs into Tammy, who advises him to go to his room and hide out there until her shift is over.
-Loretta and the casino's resident magician Fazio conspire to rob Scott of his winnings, plus the coin.
+Wanting to stop financial losses, the casino owner, Mitch, closes the table and gives Scott a free room at the hotel.
+Scott runs into Tammy, who advises him to go to his room and hide out there before the end of her shift.
+Loretta and the casino's resident magician, Fazio, conspire to steal Scott's winnings, and the coin.
 Fazio breaks into Scott's room, only able to steal the coin before fleeing.
 Scott is then attacked by Lubdan and throws him out a window, but not before some of Lubdan's blood gets into a wound on his arm.